Food

 The meat and vegetables are seasoned with sesame oil or special soy sauce-based sauce and often grilled at the table.

-Varieties of Genghis Khan
+Varieties of Jingisukan

 Below are some of the typical ingredients.